OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/useful-scripts/useful-scripts.md

 ```
 # Parse the command line and set variables to control logic
 parseCommandLine() {
+	# Special case that nothing was provided on the command line so print usage
+	# - include this if it is desired to print usage by default
+	if [ "$#" -eq 0 ]; then
+		printUsage
+		exit 0
+	fi
 	local OPTIND opt h i o v
 	optstring=":hi:o:v"
 	while getopts $optstring opt; do